gsun593/FlexibleRA/README.md

 R and STATA Functions to Perform Flexible Regression Adjustment

-Contains the following functions and a simulation example
+R Code contains the following functions and a simulation example

 ```
 Perform Flexible Regression Adjustment Pre-Processing